scotte/stash/README.md

 * Rebase the local branch onto any changes in "master".
 * Run stow set up symbolic links.

+## Caveats

+The stow directory is linked by your dotfiles.
+Be careful if you switch branches within the repository.
+Stash will attempt to checkout the local host's branch when run, but if this might fail.
+Also, be aware that the repository files are symlinked from your real dotfiles - this could result in a broken or inconsistent state if you forget to check out the local branch before logging out.

 ## Example

 This is a rough outline of getting started with stash: